arista-channel/acws/docs/c_security/c01_lab.md

     ![Wireless EAP-TLS](./assets/images/c01/02_eap_wireless.png)

-5. Since this is our corporate SSID, leave the `Select SSID Type` set to `Private`, but note this is where you would change it to `Guest` if needed.
+5. Since this is our corporate SSID, leave the `Select SSID Type` set to `Private`
 6. Select `Next` at the bottom.
 7. In the `Security` sub-category, set the following select `WPA2` and change the association type to “802.1X”.